nummacway/gb300/README.md

 Once again, their format and use is identical to the SF2000.

+In theory, you can also add ROMs inside the `ROMS` to `Favorites.bin` and `History.bin` (first word = `0x0700`).
+But because the order changes whenever you add a game with a name lexically lower than any of your favorites, this will change the reference, so the GB300 does not add your own games there (I would guess the SF2000 doesn't do that either).

 ## List of ROMs

 For the FC, MD, GB, GBC, GBA and SFC see [vonmillhausen's list](https://vonmillhausen.github.io/sf2000/defaultRoms/defaultRomsNoIntroCheck.htm).
 Games that are missing in the GB300 are listed above in this document.
 There are no new games for consoles that the SF2000 has, but [Final Knockout](https://datomatic.no-intro.org/index.php?page=show_record&s=49&n=0816) does work on the GB300.

-Note that all FC hashes are different for the GB300 because of the reasons explained above.

 To play your own games, create the folder `Roms` on the TF card.
 You can also use ZIP files to save space.
 Make sure to create a `save` subfolder to be able to save.

-In theory, you can also add ROMs inside the `ROMS` to `Favorites.bin` and `History.bin` (first word = `0x0700`).
-But because the order changes whenever you add a game with a name lexically lower than any of your favorites, this will change the reference, so the GB300 does not add your own games there (I would guess the SF2000 doesn't do that either).

 ### List of PCE Games

 The following is a list of all PCE games that ship with the GB300.
 The names listed here are the names on No-Intro.
-Their catalog knows _all_ of the hashes, meaning that the PCE games are likely no strange hacks like many of the other ROMs.
+Their catalog knows _all_ of the hashes, meaning that the PCE games no strange hacks like many of the other ROMs, especially FC.
 Thumbnails use only covers here, whereas other consoles use at least some screenshots instead.
 If you remove everything in brackets (and trailing spaces resulting hereof) from the No-Intro name, you get the name on the GB300, with four exceptions given in non-bold brackets after the No-Intro name.

 | No-Intro Name | CRC32 | No-Intro # | No-Intro Status |
 | ------------- | ----- | ---------- | --------------- |